ludomorellato/nicepy/README.md

+*THIS IS A DEVELOP BRANCH, DO NOT USE IT TO RUN THE ALGORITHM*

 # nicepy
 Python software to nicefy Heegaard diagrams.
 Documentation can be found in the Appendix A of the Master Thesis "Implementing the Sarkar-Wang Nicefication Algorithm" by Ludovico Morellato.